 Happy New Year, and welcome to our issue #20!
 In this edition, we’ll discuss the impact of the Iran crisis on US stocks, the case for international stocks in 2020, and how to look for stock replacement candidates in your portfolio.

-As a reminder, the Gist comes to your Inbox once a week and is not meant to be financial advice or a recommendation to purchase any product or security.
-If any of this is useful to you, please invite your family and friends to join the community here.
+As a reminder, the Gist comes to your Inbox once a week and is not meant to be financial advice or a recommendation to purchase any product or a security.
+If any of this is useful to you, please invite your family and friends to join the community or read the archive.

 You can also ask us any finance or investment question privately by visiting AskFinny.com.
 We will share the most insightful questions and answers with our Gist audience.

 So here are the questions for today’s edition:

 Should I be worried about stock market performance in light of the political crisis between the US and Iran?

 Are international stocks a good play for 2020?

 I own Walgreens stock (WBA) in my portfolio—what stock should I replace it with if the company goes private?

 When events such as the US-Iran conflict affect stock markets, the question that investors should ask themselves is whether the deepening of the conflict would impact the fundamentals of the economy and markets, such as earnings, interest rates, and valuation.
 If the answer is yes, then we’re likely to see a correction in stock market performance.